Guliganerna

 Guliganerna is an independent supporter association to IF Elfsborg based in Borås.
-The association was founded on 21 November 1991, during a time when Elfsborg position, both sporting and economically reached rock bottom.
-Guliganerna members supported, however, IF Elfsborg more than ever as their major objective, which would later become the backbone of this Supporter association.
-Guliganerna set ground to the association's continued development, to today's date will be the biggest fan group of IF Elfsborg and the fifth in whole Sweden under 2011.
+The association was founded on 21 November 1991, during a time when Elfsborg's position, both sporting and economically reached rock bottom.
+Guliganerna members supported, however, Elfsborg more than ever as their major objective, which would later become the backbone of this supporters' association.
+Guliganerna set ground to the association's continued development, to today's date will be the largest fan group of IF Elfsborg and the fifth in whole Sweden under 2011.

 Policy

 Guliganerna is an active supporters association which is open to all Elfsborg fans regardless of age, gender or standing section.
 This means that they are politically independent and rejects all forms of violence and racism.
 Guliganerna are an association with members between 0–91 years, comprising both men and women, scattered around the country.
 Their central location is on Elfsborgsläktaren also called heart of the Borås Arena.
 In 2011 Guliganerna broke their old member record and reached a total of 1155 members making them the 5th biggest supportergroup in Sweden.

 Since its foundation in 1991, Guliganernas activities primarily focused on actively support IF Elfsborg at home as well as away and raise an interest in IF Elfsborg in and around Borås.
 Over the years we also developed a variety of custom souvenirs, member magazines, two beers with their own labels as well as produced and released four CDs with Elfsborg Music.
 Today, their organization has grown to include both member and local retail outlets as at Elfsborg games and various markets in Borås city.